uxthi/competidaily-generator-backend/README.md

 ### Deploy
 ---

-All pull requests merged on main branch will be deployed to AWS lambda as a github action.
+All pull requests merged on `master` branch will be deployed to AWS lambda as a github action.

 ### Want to Contribute?
 ---